CLI Basics

 • init – Interactive setup wizard.
 Connects to your LeadCMS instance, detects languages, configures directories and creates a .env file.
 See SDK Setup for details.

 • login – Authenticates the CLI for write access.
 Opens a browser for device authentication (v1.2.88+) or guides you through manual token extraction on older versions.
-Stores the API key in your .env file.
+In multi‑remote setups use -r / --remote to authenticate a specific CMS instance.

 • pull-media – Downloads only media files into your configured media directory.
 Run this after updating images in the CMS.